Rethabile296/NWU-Project-2-API/README.md

 CRUD Operations: The API supports Create, Read, Update, and Delete operations for telemetry data.
 Tracking: Automatically records data whenever an automation runs, capturing time saved and associated costs.
 Data Grouping: Allows grouping of data by project and client for detailed reporting.

+## Endpoints
+[Login]: Authenticates a user by verifying their credentials (e.g., username and password).
+Functionality: Accepts login details and returns a token if the credentials are valid, allowing access to protected resources.

+[Register]: Allows a new user to create an account.
+Functionality: Collects user details (e.g., username, email, password) and stores them in the system, creating a new user profile.

+[Register admin]: Registers a new admin user with elevated privileges.
+Functionality: Similar to the regular registration endpoint but ensures the new account has admin rights, often requiring additional validation or credentials.

 ## Reference list